steve-berek/omegaserver/README.md

 # omegaserver
-A cordova plugin to deploy native android server
+The new Cordova Plugin  to create http server on android

+NATIVE HTTP SERVER FOR ANDROID
+HOW TO USE